Visitors have accessed this post 167 times.

 Discount rate: The percentage charged for every transaction processed

-Transaction fees: The amount charged for every credit card transaction
+Transaction fees: The amount charged for every credit card transaction account

 Address Verification Service (AVS) fees